 I don't know about you, but when it comes to choosing my food, I'd prefer to check in with human history over trusting the latest nutritional news hype.
 The fact is that eggs have been a part of healthy human diets since early human history in both hunter/gather societies as well as cultures that began domesticating birds for their eggs.
 To chalk up our modern health issues to too much cholesterol from egg yolks and bacon is simply ridiculous.

 From a nutritional science perspective, eggs are an economical superstar when they come from hens that have been raised on pasture, hunting for their natural diet of greens and grubs.
 Good eggs are packed with important fat, cholesterol, and protein as well as vitamin A, omega-3 fatty acids and antioxidants including vitamin E, carotene, tryptophan and tyrosine – all of which contribute to a healthy immune system.

-Some health experts recommend consuming your eggs raw for optimal benefits – My family’s favorite way to eat raw eggs is in milk shakes or homemade ice cream.
-How’s that for healthy immune boost!
+Some health experts recommend consuming your eggs raw for optimal benefits.
+My family's favorite way to eat raw eggs is in milk shakes or homemade ice cream.
+How's that for a healthy immune boost!